Tony Campana: Chicago Cubs

 Campana attended the University of Cincinnati, where he played college baseball for the Cincinnati Bearcats.
 He was drafted by the Chicago Cubs in the 13th round of the 2008 MLB Draft.
 Campana made his professional debut with the rookie-level AZL Cubs, and also played for the Low-A Boise Hawks, accumulating a .267/.340/.267 batting line.
 In 2009, Campana split the season between the Single-A Peoria Chiefs and the High-A Daytona Cubs, posting a cumulative .284/.336/.315 batting line with 30 RBI.
 The following year, Campana played for the Double-A Tennessee Smokies, slashing .319/.378/.384 with 39 RBI in 131 games.
 He began the 2011 season with the Triple-A Iowa Cubs.

-Campana was added to the Cubs active roster on May 17, 2011 and made his MLB debut the same day.
+Campana was added to the Cubs active roster on May 17, 2011, and made his MLB debut the same day.
 He made his debut in Cincinnati versus the Reds.
 On May 30, 2011, Campana stole second and third base, becoming the first Cub since Alfonso Soriano in 2008 to accomplish the feat.
 He ended up stealing four total bases in the contest.
-On August 5, 2011, Campana hit an inside-the-park home run, his first professional home run, off the Reds' Mike Leake in the first inning.
+On August 5, 2011, Campana hit an inside-the-park home run, his only big league home run, off the Reds' Mike Leake in the first inning.
 He finished his rookie season hitting .259/.303/.301 with 1 home run and 6 RBI in 95 games.

 On August 5, 2012, Campana was optioned to Triple-A Iowa.
-On November 2012, Campana started to play for the Leones del Caracas in the Venezuelan league LVBP.
+In November 2012, Campana started to play for the Leones del Caracas in the Venezuelan league LVBP.
 He was recalled on September 1 and finished the season batting .264/.308/.299 in 89 games.
 Campana was designated for assignment by the Cubs on February 10, 2013.

 Arizona Diamondbacks

 On February 18, 2013, Campana was traded to the Arizona Diamondbacks for right-handed pitchers Jesus Castillo and Erick Leal.
 He spent the 2013 season up and down between the Triple-A Reno Aces and Arizona, hitting .261/.370/.304 in 29 major league games.
-In an 18-inning game on August 24, 2013 against the Philadelphia Phillies, Campana walked five times, one walk shy of the Major League record.
+In an 18-inning game on August 24, 2013, against the Philadelphia Phillies, Campana walked five times, one walk shy of the Major League record.
 Teammate Cliff Pennington also walked five times.
 The teams drew a combined 28 bases on balls, a National League record.
 The Diamondbacks' 18 walks tied the National League mark.
 The game lasted seven hours and six minutes, the longest in franchise history for both clubs.
 Campana began the 2014 season with Arizona, again going up and down between Reno, and recorded a .150/.164/.200 slash line in 26 games.